westerndigitalcorporation/zbdbench/README.md

     sudo ./run.py -d /dev/nvmeXnY

-If you have the latest fio installed, you may skip the docker installation and run the benchmarks using the system commands.
+If you have the latest fio installed, you may skip the container installation and run the benchmarks using the system commands.

     sudo ./run.py -d /dev/nvmeXnY -c system